André Sordet: Le Cateau

-On Tuesday 25 August the Cavalry Corps marched westward behind the BEF retreat, to the south of Esnes where British 12th Brigade was.
-That day War Minister Messimy complained to Joffre that German cavalry were running amok in Belgium and that "Sordet, who has had very little fighting, is asleep.
-This is inadmissible."
+On Tuesday 25 August, the I Cavalry Corps marched westward behind the BEF retreat, to the south of Esnes where British 12th Brigade was.
+That day, the War Minister, Messimy, complained to Joffre that German cavalry were running amok in Belgium and that "Sordet, who has had very little fighting, is asleep.
+This is inadmissible".
 This was unfair criticism from a man who was soon to be forced to resign.
-That night Sordet's forces passed behind the British forces and caused a delay of an hour until 1am in the pullback of British II Corps.
-Sordet's corps was bivouacked between Walincourt and Esnes on the night of 25/6 "wet through and the horses dead beat".
+That night Sordet's forces passed behind the British forces and caused a delay of an hour until 1am in the pullback of II Corps.
+Sordet's corps was bivouacked between Walincourt and Esnes on the night of 25/26 August "wet through and the horses dead beat".

 At the Battle of Le Cateau (26 August) Sordet's men were deployed on the British left.
 Sordet moved off south very early on 26 August.
-1st Cavalry Division moved to Villers-Guilain, 14 miles south of Cambrai and the same distance from 4 Division's left; it later moved forward to Cambrai.
-Sordet only moved up after receiving a message from Joffre timed 1pm ordering him not just to cover the British left flank but "to intervene in the battle with all the forces at [his] disposal".
-Spears wrote that after a march of 30 miles the previous day Sordet's artillery and cyclists attacked the flank of German forces attacking 4th Division, using their 75mm guns.
+The 1st Cavalry Division moved to Villers-Guilain, 14 mi south of Cambrai and the same distance from the 4th Division's left; it later moved forward to Cambrai.
+Sordet only moved up after receiving a message from Joffre timed 1:00 p.m. ordering him not just to cover the British left flank but "to intervene in the battle with all the forces at [his] disposal".
+Spears wrote that after a march of 30 mi the previous day Sordet's artillery and cyclists attacked the flank of German forces attacking the 4th Division, using their 75mm guns.
 Sordet's artillery fought from Séranvillers and Florenville south of Cambrai.
 Smith-Dorrien heard Sordet's guns around 4.30pm.

-Sordet's action helped the British 4th Division to pull away that night.
-The liaison officer Victor Huguet gave Sordet even greater praise on 28 August, claiming that he had helped the entire British II Corps withdraw.
+Sordet's action helped the 4th Division to pull away that night.
+The liaison officer Victor Huguet gave Sordet even greater praise on 28 August, claiming that he had helped the II (British) Corps to withdraw.